jhmin99/custom-shoppingmall-service-docs/docs/index.md

 - **Inquiry**
     - Submit inquiries about items or general customer service questions.
     - Track the status of submitted inquiries.
+    - Receive replies from staff and respond to those replies.
 - **Order**
     - Place new orders and track existing order status.
     - View order details.